digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   Running the example
   -------------------
-  All you need to do is build and launch the application.
+  First, build and launch the application.
-  To test its functionality you need some other device in the network to send unicast data to the receiver module.
-If you want to send data to this module you could follow these steps:
+  To test its functionality you need other device on the network to send unicast data to the receiver module.
+If you want to send data to this module, follow these steps:

     a) Use the 'SendSerialDataSample' example included in the library.
-       Follow the instructions on its 'ReadMe' file to do it.
+       Follow the instructions on its 'ReadMe' file to perform the task.

     b) Use the XCTU:

        1) Launch the XCTU application.

-       2) First, you need to know the 64-bit address of the destination device (receiver) you will use the XCTU to get it.
+       2) First, you need to know the 64-bit address of the destination device (receiver).
+Use the XCTU to get it.
           Add the receiver XBee module to the XCTU, specifying its port settings.

-       3) In the 'Configuration' working mode, select the module you have just added to read its parameters.
+       3) In the 'Configuration' working mode, select the module you have just added to read the parameters.

-          To get the 64-bit address of the receiver module look for the 'SH' and 'SL' parameters and copy their value without spaces, starting from the 'SH' parameter and immediately followed by the 'SL'.
+          To get the 64-bit address of the receiver module look for the 'SH' and 'SL' parameters and copy their value without spaces, starting from the 'SH' parameter and immediately followed by the 'SL' parameter.

        4) Remove this module from the XCTU.